CorrelAid/limesurvey-etl/README.md

 docker-compose up
 ```

 The Airflow UI is now running on `localhost:8080`.
+Open a web browser and enter 'localhost:8080'.

 To clean up the environment, run